Meditation: A Tool to Stress Less for Lawyers

 People who know the benefits of meditation but who don’t do it report that they don’t think they can get benefits because they don’t think they can do it well.
 Logically, this makes sense.
 And we know lawyers love logic!
 But this lack of futility argument does not apply to meditation.
 It turns out, the opposite is actually true.

-The practice of even attempting to still our minds is the beginning of calming ourselves.
+The practice of even attempting to still your mind is the beginning of calming yourself.
 Consider how you feel calmer after taking a few deep breaths.
 Meditation is all about this steadying effect.
-Meditation helps us even when we don’t feel like we’re doing it well.
-In fact, that we can’t do meditation well is a sign that we need it the most.
-The more we feel “all over the place” with our thoughts and emotions, the more we benefit from even small doses of stillness.
+Meditation helps you even when we don’t feel like you’re doing it well.
+In fact, that you can’t do meditation well is a sign that you need it the most.
+The more you feel “all over the place” with your thoughts and emotions, the more you can benefit from even small doses of stillness.

 Here’s why.
 We all suffer from what the Buddhists call the “monkey mind.”
-This is the racing feeling inside our minds.
-Our thoughts move quickly, akin to a monkey swinging from one vine to another.
-And with this, in our minds, we feel unsettled, restless, indecisive, and worried.
+This is the racing feeling inside your mind.
+Your thoughts move quickly, akin to a monkey swinging from one vine to another.
+And with this, in your mind, you feel unsettled, restless, indecisive, and worried.

-In the beginning as a new meditator, we may only be able to start with sitting in silence for one minute or simply by taking one conscious breath, and anything more seems impossible.
-But with time, we’ll work our way up to 5 minutes, 10 minutes, an hour!
+In the beginning as a new meditator, you may only be able to start with sitting in silence for one minute or simply by taking one conscious breath, and anything more seems impossible.
+But with time, you’ll work your way up to 5 minutes, 10 minutes, an hour!
 It’s just like beginning to train for a marathon.
 The first time you run, you can maybe only get around the block.
 And that’s ok.
 You’re not expected to be good at it.
 But getting up and going every day helps you to grow and improve.